 Since astronauts on long-duration missions will not be able to return quickly to Earth, new methods of remote medical diagnosis, monitoring and treatment are necessary.
-On exploration missions, it is possible that medical procedures may have to be performed by a non-physician astronaut.
+During long-duration space exploration missions, it is also possible that medical procedures may have to be performed by a non-physician astronaut.

 Gary E. Strangman, Ph.D.